lepperm/Learning-Log/_posts/journal/2020/11/2020-11-13-aspiration-for-automation.md

 After all that runaround with installing Cygwin and trying to cascade between environments, I looked into Node.js directly more and, duh, you can just have it run a JavaScript file directly.
 I felt like such a fool at how much more incredibly easy this was!
 Within minutes, I was passing arguments from the command line and verifying files and running commands.

 The next issue was to switch into the newly-created React project folder to start installing packages.
 Changing the current directory with normal commands didn't seem to work.
 My first thought was that maybe I could end one child process and start another, possibly, or maybe there was some way to navigate the tree.
-After a bit of googling, I came across a post about [using `cwd` and `pwd` for `child_process`]({{page.references[6]}}) and the working directory, which helped get me to my answer.
+After a bit of googling, I came across a post about [using `cwd` and `pwd` for `child_process`]({{page.references[6]}}) and the working directory, which helped get me closer to my answer.

 Despite getting derailed a bit, today was a really fun experiment, and I am curious to explore Node.js more.
 This script is fairly basic right now, but it's working, and 2 out of 3 targets are already achieved - just file templating and directory structuring is left!